Lucas-Henry/Netflix-clone-yt/README.md

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).

+# WARNING
+###This project was made for educational purposes only.
+This is not a extension of Netflix so you shouldn't use your real credentials.
+To

+#### On first Screen
+ - Revenue was off the chart.
+ - Profits were higher than ever.
 ## Preview

 Using Vercel link you can check the preview below.